felyoww/midterm-bakery-pbkk/README.md

 4. **Product**: User can browse for products, select, and add products to cart.
 5. **Cart Management**: Users can add products to the cart, adjust quantities, and remove products.
 Cart data is stored using browser cookies for persistence.
 6. **Checkout**: Users can view an order summary, enter their personal data for shipping purposes, and place an order with provided payment methods.
+7. **Success Page**: Users can get the success page after checkouting that includes the summary of the order with the order ID.
+8. **My Orders** : When users click the login/user bottom, it will display three options and one of them it's my orders page.
+Here, users can see all of their order with the status of payment and shipping.
+9. **My Oders Detail** : Users can see the order summary detail when clicking the "view page" button in My Orders page.
+It will display the order summary in more detail.

 ### Database Migrations
 #### 1. `create_categories_table`